-Recently there was a "benchmark" that came out comparing the performance of a commercial competitor and Presto open-source and enterprise versions, touting performance improvements over Presto by an amount that would have been called out as too high in a CSI episode <insert canonical csi clip here>.
+Recently there was a "benchmark" that came out comparing the performance of a commercial competitor and Trino and Presto open-source and enterprise versions, touting performance improvements over Trino and Presto by an amount that would have been called out as too high in a CSI episode <insert canonical csi clip here>.
 If you need to find out what I’m talking about, simply google "presto benchmark 3000" and you will find the benchmark along with plenty of other hype they've generated around these "findings".
-Presto isn't the only system in the data space to come under similar types of attacks.
+Trino isn't the only system in the data space to come under similar types of attacks.
 It makes sense too, as this type of technical peacocking is common as it successfully gains attention.

 Luckily, as more companies strive to become transparent and associate themselves with open-source efforts, we are starting to see a relatively new pattern of open-source efforts emerge.
 Typically, you're used to hearing about open-source within the context of software projects maintained by open-source communities.
 We are now arriving at the age of any noun being able to be used in an open-source framework.
 There is open-source music, open-source education, and even open-source data.
 So why not reach a point where open-source benchmarking through consumer collaboration is a thing.
 This is not just for the sake of the consumers of these technologies who simply want to have more data to inform their design choices to better serve their clients, it's also unfortunate that this affects developer communities that are putting in a lot of hard work on these projects, only to have that hard work get berated unintelligibly by the likes of some corporate status competition.

-Now I'm clearly a little biased when I tell you that I think Presto is currently the best analytics engine on the market today.
+Now I'm clearly a little biased when I tell you that I think Trino is currently the best analytics engine on the market today.
 When I say this, you really should be skeptical too.
 Really, I encourage it.
 You should verify in some way beyond a shadow of a doubt that:

 1. Any TPC or other benchmarks are validated and no "magic" was used to improve their performance.